 Note: Most Asian supermarkets will carry these ingredients.
 You may find some at your select grocery store or online, like on Amazon.

-- Spam: I highly recommend good old American spam for this delicious stew but feel free to substitute with hot dogs, ham, bacon, breakfast sausage or pork belly
+- Spam: I recommend good old American spam for this delicious stew but feel free to substitute with hot dogs, ham, bacon, breakfast sausage or pork belly.

 - Napa or regular cabbage: these greens work well as they have a mild flavor to offer to the soup base without overpowering it.

-- Mushrooms: you can use enoki mushrooms, king oyster or button mushrooms
+- Mushrooms: enoki mushrooms, king oyster, seafood mushrooms, or button mushrooms will all work for this dish!

 - Onion

-- American Cheese: either slices of cheddar or white cheese will work.
+- American Cheese: cheddar or white cheese will work.
 It's iconic to this Korean Army Stew and also gives our stew a creamy flavor.

 - Kimchi: use well fermented kimchi or old kimchi for the best budae jjigae!
 Older kimchi has a tangier, flavorful taste versus fresh kimchi.

 - Sugar: white granulated sugar, brown sugar, or cane sugar will work.
-You can even substitute with honey or maple syrup if you wish.
+You can even substitute with honey or any liquid sweetener of your choice.

 - Garlic